mashrursakif/ascii-converter/README.md

 - Map grayscale brightness to ASCII characters
 - Output through terminal or save as txt file
 - Customize output resolution
-- View and playback saved ASCII images and videos through terminal
+- View and playback saved ASCII images and videos in terminal and web browser

 ## Installation and Usage